 Theodore Roosevelt’s remarkable journey during the Spanish-American War of 1898 exemplifies his fearless and adventurous spirit.
 Fueled by his desire for hands-on involvement in the conflict, he made a pivotal decision to resign from his position as Assistant Secretary of the Navy.
 Instead, he sought to lead the “Rough Riders,” a volunteer cavalry unit composed of diverse individuals from various backgrounds and regions.
 This decision was emblematic of Roosevelt’s courage and his determination to contribute to the war effort in a meaningful way.

-Governor of New York and Vice Presidency
+Governor of New York and Vice President

 Theodore Roosevelt’s political journey continued to ascend as he transitioned from his role as a war hero to the Governorship of New York.
 Elected in 1898, he quickly made a name for himself as a progressive leader, enacting various reforms and earning a reputation as a champion of the people.
 His progressive policies and his unwavering commitment to social and economic justice propelled him into the national spotlight.